notomato/polymer/README.md

  * The 'view' endpoint also inherits from the abstract state, with merged
  * 'method' and 'params' options.
  *
+ * The 'url' is appended to the chain of parent endpoints, resulting in a full
+ * URL of '/v1/widgets/:id'
+ *
  * The 'params' configuration can use variable substitution to apply parameters
  * based on the URL
  */